 I never sell insurance to my clients.
 However, if you are in a situation where you are the sole bread earner in the household, it makes a lot of sense to consider term life and disability insurance, which can cover your loved ones if something were to happen to you.

 I realize that this is a very general, kind of catch-all checkpoint but let me give it a try.
 No matter what happens in your life right now, I guarantee you a year or two from now things will be different.
 Life changes all the time – you get a new job, you have a baby, you need to buy a new car, or your company goes public, and your stock options make you a millionaire.
 Whatever that is, think ahead.
 Proper planning could save you a lot of money and frustration in the long run.

-I realize that my checklist is not complete.
+I realize that this checklist is not complete.
 Every family is unique.
-Each one of you has particular circumstances, financial priorities, and life goals.
+Each one of you has very different circumstances, financial priorities, and life goals.
 There is never a one-size-fits-all solution for any family out there.
 If you contact me directly, I will be happy to address your questions.